University of Rhode Island: Whispering Pines Conference Center

+Pop Culture

+In 2005 the W. Alton Jones campus was the base of the movie Hard Luck, featuring Wesley Snipes, Cybill Shepard, and Mario Van Peebles.
+The movie intertwines stories involving a drug dealer trying to go straight, and a housewife trying to hide a sadistic secret.

+Closing

+In June of 2020 the University of Rhode Island closed the Environmental Education Center and Whispering Pines Conference Center, citing financial hardships dating back several years.

 Academics

 URI is accredited by the New England Commission of Higher Education.
 The student-faculty ratio at University of Rhode Island is 16:1, and the school has 43.1% of its classes with fewer than 20 students.
 The most popular majors at University of Rhode Island include: Registered Nursing/Registered Nurse; Psychology, General; Speech Communication and Rhetoric; Kinesiology and Exercise Science; and Health-Related Knowledge and Skills, Other.
 The average freshman retention rate, an indicator of student satisfaction, is 84%.

 Rankings

-U.S. News & World Report ranks URI tied for 170th overall among 389 "national universities" and tied for 83rd out of 209 "top public schools" in 2021.
+U.S. News & World Report ranks URI tied for 152nd overall among 436 "national universities" and tied for 81st out of 225 "top public schools" in 2024.